In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Necessary conditions and sufficient conditions

 Denote $z_j=p_j^{-1}\in(0,1]$ for $j=1,\cdots,6$.
 Take $\be^*=\be_{d_*+1}+\cdots+\be_d=4H^*-3d^*$ in Lemma \ref{est_gk}.
 Then the integrability conditions $f_j\in L^{p_j}(\RR)$, $j=1,\cdots,6$ are equivalent to

 By the assumption $H_0>\frac12$ we can choose $z_5, z_6$ so that the third line in \eqref{Cond_z's} holds true.
-We only need to explain that there are $z_1$ and $z_2$ such that the first line in \eqref{Cond_z's} holds true since $\al_2>0$.
+As for the first and second lines, since $\al_2>0$, we only need to explain that there are $z_1$ and $z_2$ such that the first line in \eqref{Cond_z's} holds.
 Note that